-In 1985 I was a grad student in MIT's Film/Video Section getting ready to shoot my thesis film about an MIT experimental astrophysics lab.
+1985: I was a grad student in MIT's Film/Video Section, getting ready to shoot my thesis film, called GRAVITY - about an MIT experimental astrophysics lab.

-The grad students and professors asked, "What's the story?"
-I said I didn't know, since I hadn't started filming yet.
-This seemed to satisfy everyone, so I carried on for five months, filming Dr Rainer Weiss, and his four grad students - Andy Cumming, Dan Dewey, Jeff Livas and Lyman Page - as they built a prototype gravity wave antenna and studied for their general exams.
+The scientists asked me, "What's the story?"
+I said I didn't know since I hadn't started filming yet.
+This seemed to satisfy everyone, so I carried on for five months, filming grad students Andy Cumming and Lyman Page, as they prepare for their general Phd exams, and Dan Dewey, as he builds a gravity wave antenna.

-GRAVITY also includes an argument between Einstein and Newton, some handy cartoons and testimony by famed theoretical physicist Dr. Victor Weisskopf.
-He notes that "if Rai finds a gravity wave, he will win the Nobel Prize."
+BESIDES the prototype work, GRAVITY includes an argument between Einstein and Newton, some handy cartoons and testimony by famed theoretical physicist Dr. Victor Weisskopf.
+He notes that "If Rai finds a gravity wave, he will win the Nobel Prize."

-Documentarian Ricky Leacock was my film teacher at the time; he taught me to trust my senses, to fall in love with my film subjects.
+MY TEACHER AT MIT was famous Documentarian Ricky Leacock; he taught me to trust my senses, to fall in love with my film subjects.
 He also said, It's OK to laugh: this is important.

-GRAVITY ends with the prototype antenna experiments completed, the lab is demolished and the antenna is wrapped in plastic for permanent storage.
+I FINISHED FILMING in the Spring of 1985.
+GRAVITY ends with the final prototype antenna test run, the lab is demolished, the antenna wrapped in plastic for permanent storage.